docker/docs/get-started/06_bind_mounts.md

 1. Make sure you don't have any `getting-started` containers currently running.

-2. Run the following command from the `getting-started/app` directory.
+2. Run the following command from the `getting-started-app` directory.

    <ul class="nav nav-tabs">
      <li class="active"><a data-toggle="tab" data-target="#mac-linux2">Mac / Linux</a></li>